-At December 31, 2007 and September 30, 2007, cash and cash equivalents and restricted cash were \$42.0 million, and \$18.8 million, respectively.
-Our working capital increased to \$57.8 million as of December 31, 2007, compared to \$30.5 million at September 30, 2006.
-Our ratio of current assets to current liabilities increased to 5.7:1 at December 31, 2007, from 3.6:1 at September 30, 2007, primarily as a result of the cash provided by the sale of common stock in an underwritten public offering during the current period
+At March 31, 2008 and September 30, 2007, cash and cash equivalents and restricted cash were \$37.8 million and \$18.8 million, respectively.
+Our working capital increased \$27.5 million to \$58.0 million as of March 31, 2008, compared to \$30.5 million at September 30, 2007.
+Our ratio of current assets to current liabilities increased to 4.0:1 at March 31, 2008, from 3.6:1 at September 30, 2007.
+The increase in cash and cash equivalents and working capital and the improvement in the current ratio resulted primarily from the \$33.6 million of net proceeds after deducting expenses raised from the secondary public offering of common stock during November 2007.
+The increase was partially offset by \$8.0 million invested in the acquisition of R2D and capital expenditures made primarily to improve the manufacturing facility in The Netherlands, which increased the capacity of our solar and semiconductor equipment segment.

-At December 31, 2007, our principal sources of liquidity consisted of cash and cash equivalents and restricted cash and the \$2.0 million in domestic credit facilities to provide additional liquidity to support future growth.
+At March 31, 2008, our principal sources of liquidity consisted of \$37.8 million of cash and cash equivalents and the \$2.0 million in domestic credit facilities to provide additional liquidity to support future growth.
 Amtech's revolving line of credit with Silicon Valley Bank contains certain financial and other covenants.
-Amtech was in compliance with these covenants as of December 31, 2007.
+Amtech was in compliance with these covenants as of March 31, 2008.
+The Silicon Valley Bank line of credit expired in April, 2008 and was not immediately renewed.